 11. Career Opportunities

 Are you hiring?
 Some quick, easy engagement can come from job opportunity posts.
-You only have to create a graphic with some exciting messaging to entice people to join your team.
+You only have to create a graphic with exciting messaging to entice people to join your team.
 It’s also a great way to find dedicated employees if you have followers.
 You could find someone who has always wanted to work with your brand and knows all about your business.

 12. Start a Content Series

 Perhaps your series is about inviting guests on your podcast or YouTube show to answer questions about a specific topic.
-This type of content works really well to initiate new interest with social media viewers, specifically if you have influencers, experts, and other aficionados invited to host the series with you from week to week.
+This type of content works well to initiate new interest with social media viewers, specifically if you have influencers, experts, and other enthusiasts invited to host the series with you from week to week.

 Attract and Engage New Followers Easily